brewhousedigital/celestial-light/README.md

 ## The inner workings ⚙
 This eleventy system has a couple of features and utilities that speed up development.
 A quick TLDR:
 * Uses [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) by default
-	* Built in [PurgeCSS](https://purgecss.com/configuration.html#options) to remove styles that aren't used, so you end up with a tiny file size for your library
+	* Built-in [PurgeCSS](https://purgecss.com/configuration.html#options) to remove styles that aren't used, so you end up with a tiny file size for your library
-	* This library can be swapped out for any other CSS library relatively easily
+	* The Bootstrap library can be swapped out for any other CSS library relatively easily
 	* *I personally like Bootstrap*
 * CSS Minification automatically enabled using the [Clean CSS](https://github.com/jakubpawlowicz/clean-css) library
 * JS Minification automatically enabled using the [Terser](https://github.com/terser/terser) library
-* Built in, ready-to-go, blog system
+* Built-in, ready-to-go, blog system
-* Multiple pre-built templates such as the base, a secondary template, and a custom blog post template
+* Multiple pre-built templates such as the default layout, a secondary template, and a custom blog post template
-* Built in Open Graph tags and manifest.json file
+* Built-in Open Graph tags and manifest.json file
-* Built in [PrismJS](https://prismjs.com/), so you can pretty-print and style code on any of your pages or blog posts
+* Built-in [PrismJS](https://prismjs.com/), so you can pretty-print and style code on any of your pages or blog posts
-* Bootstrap Icons are built in
+* Bootstrap Icons are built-in
 * Helper functions that return bootstrap html code such as the accordion component

 ___